Overview

 Our Approach

-LJI scientists are working to define the molecular underpinnings of CMV infection in order to design effective vaccine strategies.
+LJI scientists are working to define the molecular underpinnings of CMV infection and design effective vaccine strategies.

 As a rapid response to infection, many cells display so-called “death receptors” that trigger cell death when activated by a cytokine called TRAIL.
 This “cell suicide” response helps clear out cells that could spread the virus.
 Several years ago, LJI Associate Professor Chris Benedict, Ph.D., discovered that CMV eludes that immune response by producing a protein called UL141, which jams those TRAIL signals.
 This uncanny ability to sabotage TRAIL signals explained how CMV-infected cells could survive and allow the infection to persist.